X

 Competition and price pressure

 Risk: Parts of Hexagon’s operation are carried out in sectors which are subject to price pressure and rapid technological change.
-Hexagon’s ability to compete in the market by introducing new and successful products with enhanced functionality while simultaneously cutting costs on new and existing products is of the utmost importance in order to avoid erosion of market share.
+Hexagon’s ability to compete in the market by introducing new and successful products with enhanced functionality while simultaneously cutting costs on new and existing products is of the utmost importance in order to retain customers and avoid erosion of market share.
 Other inherent risks exist with competitors, such as consolidation or entry into Hexagon’s markets by companies with significant resources.
-R&D efforts are costly and new product development always entails a risk of unsuccessful product launches or commercialisation, which could have material adverse consequences on Hexagon.
-Further, technological innovation and changing trends, such as disruptive technologies, supply chains, new market entrants or novel business models, creates inherent risks that are difficult to foresee.
+Such competition may result in price reductions, reduced margins or loss of market share.

 Operational risk management